-Working in small groups students describe classrooms they have seen or worked in; discuss and jot down ideas for transforming the classroom to address the principles of play outlined in Section 5 with special consideration of different children's needs.
+Working in a small group describe classrooms you have seen or worked in; discuss and jot down ideas for transforming the classroom to address the principles of play outlined in Section E with special consideration of different children's needs.

 In plenary the small groups pool their ideas to make a list of recommendations to make traditional desk filled classrooms more amenable to a PBA.

-Students can try some of these during teaching practice.
+Try some of these during teaching practice.